Eswatini

-Eswatini, (Note: /ˌɛswɑːˈtiːni/ ESS-wah-TEE-nee; eSwatini /ss/) formally the Kingdom of Eswatini, also known by its former official names Swaziland (Note: /ˈswɑːzilænd/ SWAH-zee-land) and the Kingdom of Swaziland, is a landlocked country in Southern Africa.
-It is bordered by South Africa on all sides except the northeast, where it shares a border with Mozambique.
-At no more than 200 km north to south and 130 km east to west, Eswatini is one of the smallest countries in Africa; despite this, its climate and topography are diverse, ranging from a cool and mountainous highveld to a hot and dry lowveld.
+Eswatini, (Note: /ˌɛswɑːˈtiːni/ ESS-wah-TEE-nee; eSwatini /ss/) formally the Kingdom of Eswatini (historically called KaNgwane), also known by its former official names Swaziland (Note: /ˈswɑːzilænd/ SWAH-zee-land) and the Kingdom of Swaziland, is a landlocked country in Southern Africa.
+It is bordered by South Africa on all sides except the east, where it shares a border with Mozambique.
+At no more than 200 km north to south and 130 km east to west, Eswatini is the second smallest country in continental Africa.
+However, its climate and topography are diverse, ranging from a cool and mountainous highveld to a hot and dry lowveld.
 The executive capital and largest city is Mbabane, and the legislative and second capital is Lobamba.

 The population is composed primarily of ethnic Swazis.
 The prevalent language is Swazi (siSwati in native form).
 The Swazis established their kingdom in the mid-18th century under the leadership of Ngwane III.
-The country and the Swazi take their names from Mswati II, the 19th-century king under whose rule the country was expanded and unified; its boundaries were drawn up in 1881 in the midst of the Scramble for Africa.
+The country and the Swazi take their names from Mswati II, the 19th-century king under whose rule the country was expanded and unified.
+Its boundaries were drawn up in 1881 in the midst of the European Scramble for Africa.

 After the Second Boer War, the kingdom, under the name of Swaziland, was a British high commission territory from 1903 until it regained its full independence on 6 September 1968.
-In April 2018, the official name was changed from Kingdom of Swaziland to Kingdom of Eswatini, mirroring the name commonly used in Swazi.
+In April 2018, the king changed the official name from Kingdom of Swaziland to Kingdom of Eswatini, the name commonly used in the Swazi language.

 Eswatini is a developing country that is classified as having a lower-middle income economy.
 As a member of the Southern African Customs Union and the Common Market for Eastern and Southern Africa, its main local trading partner is South Africa; to ensure economic stability, Eswatini's currency, the lilangeni, is pegged to the South African rand.
 Eswatini's major overseas trading partners are the United States and the European Union.
 The majority of the country's employment is provided by its agricultural and manufacturing sectors.
 Eswatini is a member of the Southern African Development Community, the African Union, the Commonwealth of Nations, and the United Nations.

-The government is an absolute monarchy, the last of its kind in Africa, and has been ruled by King Mswati III since 1986.
+Eswatini's government is an absolute monarchy, the last of its kind in Africa.
+The country has been ruled by King Mswati III since 1986.
 Elections are held every five years to determine the House of Assembly and the Senate majority, but political parties are prohibited from running.
-Its constitution was adopted in 2005.
-Umhlanga, the reed dance held in August/September, and incwala, the kingship dance held in December/January, are the nation's most important events.
+Eswatini's constitution was adopted in 2005.

 The Swazi population faces major health issues: HIV/AIDS and (to a lesser extent) tuberculosis are widespread.
 Twenty-eight percent of the adult population are HIV-positive.
 As of 2018, Eswatini has the 12th-lowest life expectancy in the world, at 58 years.
 Also as of 2018, people aged 14 years or younger constitute 35% of the country's population; the median age is 22 years.